-Trudeau: US border won’t reopen soon to nonessential travel
+Trudeau: U.S. border won’t reopen soon to nonessential travel

 “It will be one of the early borders to be released,” Trump said.

-Nearly 200,000 people cross that border everyday in normal times.
+Nearly 200,000 people cross that border every day in normal times.
 Canada sends 75% of its exports to the U.S. and about 18% of American exports go to Canada.

 Truck drivers and Canadians who live in the U.S. for part of the year and are returning to Canada are among those who are exempted from the current travel ban.